damianhakert/damianhakert.github.io/source/posts/2016-11-22-gitlab-8-14-released.html.md

 ## Better Pipeline emails

-Now when a pipeline fails, we'll try to show you what went wrong when it did, so you know whether to simply retry a build or call for all hands on deck without having to dive in the logs immediately.
+Now when a pipeline fails, we'll email you what went wrong, so you know whether to simply retry a build, or call for all-hands-on-deck, without having to dive into the logs immediately.

 ![Better pipeline notifications in GitLab 8.14](/images/8_14/emails.png)